Bad Powers

 Con: Karma must lose an equal number of tokens when he sends yours to the Warp.

-You have the power to herd.
-Whenever you lose tokens to the warp, your opponent in a challenge chooses where they come from.
+You have the weakness of herding.
+Whenever you lose tokens to the Warp, your opponent in a challenge chooses where they come from.
 If not involved in a challenge, the player who initiated the effect that causes the loss chooses.
-If this is not clear, the player who's color last came up in the destiny pile (other
+If this is not clear, the player who's color last came up in the destiny pile (other then the Lamb) chooses.

 History: They say that Lambs are easily lead to slaughter, and in this case at least, they are right.